-&lt;sup>5 Regarding the crisis, both in general and specific terms, see Koselleck (1999); Novais (2001); Pedreira (1994); Alexandre (1993).
-Other highly relevant works include those of Berbel, Marquese and Parron (2010), and Lazaro (1982).
-Regarding the Portuguese Old Regime and colonization, see Bethencourt (1998; 2007); Pedreira (2014) and the collection of essays in Fragoso, Bicalho and Gouvêa (2001).
+&lt;sup>1 Regarding the crisis, both in general and specific terms, see Koselleck (1999); Novais (2001); Pedreira (1994); Alexandre (1993).
+Other highly relevant works include those of Berbel et al. (2010), and Fontana Lazaro (1982).
+Regarding the Portuguese Old Regime and colonization, see Bethencourt (1998, 2007); Pedreira (2014) and the collection of essays in Fragoso et al. (2001).
 For new approaches to colonization, see Ekelund and Tollison (1997).
-See also Cardoso, Monteiro and Serrão (2010); Cardoso, (2013); Macedo (1951), and Pedreira (2000).
+See also Cardoso et al. (2010); Cardoso (2013); de Macedo (1951); and Pedreira (2000).
 As pointed out by Cavalcante (2006), there are many theoretical gaps regarding the concept of metropolitan exclusive, with smuggling as a central counter-argument.
 Although many nations carried out illegal trade on the Brazilian coast, this was not the economic activity that constituted the benchmark of the colonial system, as postulated by Beer (1912).

-by gold production favored Europe, especially England, despite claiming that mining had created some conditions for endogenous growth.
+of precious metals, not offset by other tropical products (sugar, tobacco, cocoa).
+Furtado (1976, pp. 80-86) similarly interpreted that the flow of income generated by gold production favoured Europe, especially England, despite claiming that mining had created some conditions for endogenous growth.
 In the absence of economic diversification, weak gold extraction caused a slow decline in activities linked to the market.
 However, the collapse of sugar production in Saint-Domingue, together with English industrial growth and phenomena related to Brazil's political independence, produced a "false euphoria" at the end of the colonial period.
-Novais (2001, pp. 96, passim) attributed the arrested endogenous growth of the colony to the decrease in mining, which he saw as part of a complex crisis that affected the Old Colonial System.
+Novais (2001, p.
+96, passim) attributed the arrested endogenous growth of the colony to the decrease in mining, which he saw as part of a complex crisis that affected the Old Colonial System.

 In the 1990s, several works emerged to re-examine these interpretations.
-The most influential were those of Fragoso and Florentino, which challenged the existence of any economic crisis in the late eighteenth and early nineteenth centuries.
-For them, the presence of an internal colonial market, controlled by the "resident mercantile capital," produced an autonomous economy not dependent on the European capitalist center.
-Due to colonial merchants' ability to invest in the supply of food and slaves, the colonial domestic market maintained a positive performance in the face of an adverse conjuncture.
-(Fragoso, 1998 pp. 105-109, 119-120, 159, 179 and 291; Fragoso and Florentino, 2001 pp. 111).
+The most influential were those of Fragoso and Florentino, which challenged the existence of any economic crisis in the late 18th and early 19th centuries.
+For them, the presence of an internal colonial market, controlled by the "resident mercantile capital", produced an autonomous economy not dependent on the European capitalist centre.
+Due to colonial merchants' ability to invest in the supply of food and slaves, the colonial domestic market maintained a positive performance in the face of an adverse conjuncture (Fragoso 1998, pp. 105-109, 119-120, 159, 179, 291; Fragoso and Florentino 2001, p.
+111).

-More recent research, such as the work of Menz (2013), although still close to traditional interpretations, emphasizes the positive performance of the Amazon region and, to a lesser degree, Pernambuco.
-Mont Serrath (2013) also questions the applicability of the crisis concept to the period, since he observed a growth trend and positive balances at the Royal Treasury (Erário Régio) in Lisbon.
-Finally, Pesavento (2012) contends that Rio's economy did not experience a crisis or an economic depression but a "stagnation", as well as "a reinvigoration of agricultural activities."
+More recent research, such as the work of Menz (2013), although still close to traditional interpretations, emphasises the positive performance of the Amazon region and, to a lesser degree, Pernambuco.
+Mont Serrath (2013a, 2013b) also questions the applicability of the crisis concept to the period, since he observed a growth trend and positive balances at the Royal Treasury (Erário Régio) in Lisbon.
+Finally, Pesavento (2012) contends that Rio's economy did not experience a crisis or an economic depression but a "stagnation", as well as "a reinvigoration of agricultural activities".